Fritz the Cat (film): Funding and distribution

-With the rights to the character, Krantz and Bakshi set out to find a distributor, but Krantz states that "every major distributor turned it down" and that studios were unenthusiastic about producing an independent animated film due to the prominence of Walt Disney Productions in animation, in addition to the fact that Fritz the Cat would be a very different animated film from what had previously been made.

-In the spring of 1970, Warner Bros. agreed to fund and distribute the film.
-The Harlem sequences were the first to be completed.
-Krantz intended to release these scenes as a 15-minute short if the film's funding was pulled; Bakshi was nevertheless determined to complete the film as a feature.
-Late in November, Bakshi and Krantz screened a presentation reel for the studio with this sequence, pencil tests, and shots of Bakshi's storyboards.
-Bakshi stated, "You should have seen their faces in the screening room when I first screened a bit of Fritz.
+In the spring of 1970, Warner Bros. agreed to finance and distribute the film.
+The Harlem sequences were the first to be completed, and Krantz intended to release them as a 15-minute short if the film's funding was pulled; Bakshi was nevertheless determined to complete the film as a feature.
+Late that November, Bakshi and Krantz screened a presentation reel for the studio with its sequence, pencil tests, and storyboard footage.
+Reflecting on their reaction, Bakshi recalled, "You should have seen their faces in the screening room when I first screened a bit of Fritz.
 I'll remember their faces until I die.
 One of them left the room.
 Holy hell, you should have seen his face.
 'Shut up, Frank!
 This is not the movie you're allowed to make!'
 And I said, Bullshit, I just made it."

-The film's budget is disputed.
-In 1972, The Hollywood Reporter stated that Fritz the Cat recouped its costs in four months following its release.
-A year later the magazine reported that the film grossed $30 million worldwide and was produced on a budget of $1.3 million.
-In 1993, director Ralph Bakshi said "Fritz the Cat, to me, was an enormous budget – at $850,000 – compared to my Terrytoon budgets."
-In an interview published in 1980, Bakshi stated "We made the film for $700,000.
-Complete".

-Warner executives wanted the sexual content toned down, and to cast big names for the voices.
-Bakshi refused, and Warner pulled their funding from the film, leading Krantz to seek funds elsewhere.
-This led to a deal with Jerry Gross, the owner of Cinemation Industries, a distributor specializing in exploitation films.
-Although Bakshi did not have enough time to pitch the film, Gross agreed to fund its production and distribute it, believing that it would fit in with his grindhouse slate.
-Further financing came from Saul Zaentz, who agreed to distribute the soundtrack album on his Fantasy Records label.
+Warner executives requested for the sexual content to be toned down and to cast big names for the voices.
+Bakshi refused, and Warner pulled their funding from the film, prompting Krantz to seek funds elsewhere.
+This led to a deal with Jerry Gross, head of Cinemation Industries, a distributor specializing in exploitation films.
+Although Bakshi had little time to pitch the film, Gross agreed to both fund and distribute it, seeing potential in its provocative content.
+Additional financing came from Saul Zaentz, who agreed to distribute the soundtrack album on his Fantasy Records label.
+In Australia, the film was also distributed by 20th Century-Fox.